fisico-alienado/react-tres-en-raya/README.md

 }
 #+END_SRC

-With a little change in the =render= method of =Game= class, we can achieve the goal.
-We will apply the =move-list-item-selected= class if ~move === stepNumber~, which means the item is selected:
+With a little change in the `render` method of `Game` class, we can achieve the goal.
+We will apply the `move-list-item-selected` class if `move === stepNumber`, which means the item is selected:

 #+BEGIN_SRC js
   render() {